toino8/KERMIT-Internship/README.md

 # FootSafetyEngagement

-**Public Engagement in Food Safety Events in the Context of Climate Change**
+**Public Engagement in Environmental Issues: First focus on Climate Change and Microplastics**

 *Leveraging Artificial Intelligence for Big Data Analysis to Gauge Consumer Sentiment*

 ## Overview

-The FootSafetyEngagement project focuses on analyzing public engagement and consumer sentiment regarding food safety in the context of climate change.
-This is achieved through the collection and analysis of vast amounts of data from various online platforms, using Natural Language Processing (NLP) and machine learning techniques to derive meaningful insights.
+The PublicEngagementEnvironment project focuses on analyzing public engagement and consumer sentiment related to environmental themes such as climate change and microplastics.
+This is accomplished by collecting and analyzing large datasets from various online platforms, utilizing Natural Language Processing (NLP) and machine learning techniques to extract meaningful insights.

 ### Project Workflow